yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

 * *(pending) and action 'Add RAID' is selected*
   * and there is less than two not mounted partitions
     * shows an error message
-  * and there is at least two not mounted partitions with correct partition ID (not windows)
+  * and there is at least two not mounted partitions with correct partition ID (LINUX, SWAP, LVM, RAID)
     * shows a wizard to create a new RAID
 * *(pending) and action 'Edit' is selected*
   * shows dialog to edit the RAID partition